 PlayStation VR owners; From what we’ve heard and seen, the user experience on the PlayStation 4 isn’t that great.
 So be wary before you splash out with your hard earned cash.
 Shame really because it’s a great game.

-Did you know, A Fisherman's Tale is listed in our review: Best Oculus Quest Games.
+Did you know, Arizona Sunshine is listed in our review: Best Oculus Quest Games.

 What were your experiences playing Arizona Sunshine?
 Share your thoughts and opinions with me using the comment box below.